Management Education in India - MBA | Management Studies

-Structure of management education in India is divided into major divisions as outlined hereunder:
+Structure of management education in India is divided into major divisions as outlined below:

 - Institutions of national importance